 My Weekly Grind

-Magic: The Gathering Bulk Picking Tips For Profitable Returns
+Buying BulkĀ Magic: The Gathering Cards ForĀ Profitable Returns

 6/14/2019

-Card rarities in Magic: The Gathering comprise of common, uncommon, rare, and mythic.
-Typically, each pack of cards contains 10 commons, 3 uncommon, and 1 rare or mythic.
-Over time, players accumulate piles of commons and uncommon that are deemed unplayable in most formats of the game.
+Card rarities in Magic: The Gathering comprise common, uncommon, rare, and mythic.
+Typically, each pack of cards contains ten commons, three uncommon, and one rare or mythic.
+Over time, players accumulate piles of commons and uncommon ones deemed unplayable in most formats of the game.
 These piles of extra cards are called bulk cards.
 Players often sell local gaming stores (LGS) a mix of 1,000 commons and uncommon (bulk) for $3.00 to $5.00 in-store credit or cash.
-An LGS will either organize the bulk cards for single selling or re-sell it at a higher price.
+An LGS will either organize the bulk cards for single selling or re-sell them at a higher price.
 For example, one of my LGS buys 1,000 bulk cards for $3.00 in-store credit.
 They will then sell a bundle box quantity (about 550 cards) of unsorted bulk for $5.00.

 Why Pick Bulk?

 Beyond earning a profit, some players pick bulk because they want to build their card collection.
-It is much cheaper paying $0.01 per card in the example above than buying single common and uncommon for $0.10 or more.
+It is much cheaper paying $0.01 per card in the example above than buying a single common and uncommon for $0.10 or more.
 Your time spent picking bulk can save money by acquiring cards you want at a discount.
-Players interested in the Pauper or Elder Dragon Highlander (EDH) formats may find bulk picking a great opportunity to save money.
+Players interested in the Pauper or Elder Dragon Highlander (EDH) formats may find bulk picking an excellent opportunity to save money.

 Picture